great-expectations/great_expectations/docs/guides/validation/validation_actions/how_to_trigger_opsgenie_notifications_as_a_validation_action.md

 ### 3. Add `send_opsgenie_alert_on_validation_result` operator to your Checkpoint configuration

-Next, update your Checkpoint configuration file to add a new operator to the <TechnicalTag tag="action" text="Actions" /> list in great_expectations.yml
+Next, update your Checkpoint configuration file to add a new action to the <TechnicalTag tag="action" text="Actions" /> list in great_expectations.yml

  ```yaml
 action_list: